 Scholarship Search Tips

-Begin your scholarship search by gathering ideas from friends, family, and both academic and financial aid advisors.
+Begin your scholarship search by talking to friends, family, and academic advisors, admissions counselors, and financial aid advisors.
 Investigate all prospective aid resources or sponsors of aid as soon as you identify them.
-A scholarship search is continuous process.
+Looking for free money for college is going to take as much time, energy and effort as a part-time job.
+It is worth it.

-- Contact business and industrial groups that provide services or products in your major or career field to determine if they sponsor students who are entering their profession or industry.
+- Contact business and industry groups and organizations that provide services or products in your major or career field.
+They may award scholarships to students who are entering that profession.

 - Check with your church, synagogue, or other religious affiliation for possible financial resources.